Marriage -- Religious aspects -- Society of Friends

 Found in 16 Collections and/or Records:

-Scope and Content note This collection is composed of the single volume commonplace book of Samuel Allinson.
-It includes reflections on a variety of topics, including: Jealousy, Constancy and Fortitude, Human Trouble or Infelicity, Deceit, Novels, and Romances, Riches and Poverty, Parents and Children, Women, and Marriage.
+Samuel Allinson was a Quaker active in early New Jersey politics.
+The commonplace book of Samuel Allinson includes reflections on a variety of topics, including: Jealousy, Constancy and Fortitude, Human Trouble or Infelicity, Deceit, Novels, Romances, Riches and Poverty, Parents and Children, Women, and Marriage.
 He also includes remarks on slavery (p.
 71), and extracts of poetry.

-Scope and Content note This collection is comprised of three volumes of an index created by Hannah M. Jones, given to her aunt, Mary Ann Jones.
+This collection is comprised of three volumes of an index created by Hannah M. Jones, given to her aunt, Mary Ann Jones.
 The indexes include the deaths and marriages of Quakers, copied from The Friend, and arranged alphabetically.

 George M. Justice was a successful Philadelphia merchant and important Hicksite Quaker.
 Beginning in 1825 until shortly before his death, he kept volumes of memorandum reflecting his thoughts on religion, the Hicksite Separation and its aftermath in Philadelphia, family information, astronomy, slavery, and other topics.